SQream/sqream_docs/third_party_tools/client_platforms/informatica.rst

 .. _informatica:

 *************************
-Connecting to SQream Using Informatica Cloud Services
+Connect to SQream Using Informatica Cloud Services
 *************************

 Overview